 With this choice, the combinatorics is prescribed by $T$.
-Moreover, it is clear that the interiors of the squares in the family are pairwise disjoint and that $\bigcup_{\alpha} Q_\alpha$ is both vertically and horizontally convex (its intersection with any vertical (horizontal) line is either empty, or a point, or a line segment).
-Now, let $R$ be the rectangle having vertical sides of length $1$ and upper side coinciding with the upper side of $Q(\omega)$, so being of length $\mu(\partial T)=\mu(E)=c_2(E)$.
-By equation (\ref{formula}), we know that the area of the rectangle is given by
+Moreover, it is clear that the interiors of the squares in the family are pairwise disjoint and that $\bigcup_{\alpha} Q_\alpha$ is both vertically and horizontally convex (its intersection with any vertical and horizontal line is either empty, or a point, or a line segment).
+Now, let $R$ be the rectangle having vertical sides of length $1$ and upper side coinciding with the upper side of $Q(\omega)$, so being of length $\mu(\partial T)=\mu(\overline{A})=c_2(A)$.
+Denote by $|\cdot|$ the area measure.
+Then,

-It follows that it is enough to show that the family of squares is contained in $R$ to prove that it is a tiling.
+It is then enough to show that the family of squares is contained in $R$ to prove that it is a tiling.
 It is clear that all the family $\lbrace Q_\alpha\rbrace$ lies in between the two vertical sides of $R$, and that the horizontal room is fully filled, by additivity of the measure.
-Moreover, by Theorem \ref{main}, it must be
+Moreover, as already observed in the proof of part (ii) of Theorem \ref{main 1}, for every $\xi\in \partial T$ it must be